 The dry floodproofing of CI facilities would result in permanent, beneficial effects to underserved communities from resilience improvements to these facilities, particularly for CI facilities that provide critical services to underserved communities.
 During construction, negligible to minor, temporary, adverse effects may occur to businesses and/or communities associated with noise and construction equipment in the immediate vicinity.
-Temporary impacts during construction may disproportionally affect underserved communities in the Focus Areas, however, these impacts cannot be avoided to provide positive benefits to the communities.
+Temporary impacts during construction may disproportionally affect underserved communities.
 Potential impacts would be mitigated through adherence to best management practices including those listed in Section 7.14.5, and construction activities being limited to daylight hours only, typically between 8:00 a.m. and 5:00 p.m.

-The nonstructural Focus Areas were identified based on the most vulnerable areas because of high-frequency flooding potential and social vulnerability (see Section 1.1 for further detail on the identification of Focus Areas).
+The nonstructural Focus Areas were identified based on the most vulnerable areas because of highfrequency flooding potential and social vulnerability (see Section 1.1 for further detail on the identification of Focus Areas).
 The elevation of residential buildings would be voluntary for property owners and would have a permanent, beneficial effect for property owners and tenants by reducing flooding damages and increasing resilience following a storm surge event.